 - “Arendt on Culture and Imperialism: Response to Klausen,” Political Theory, vol. 39, no. 5 (October 2011): 661-667 (Access online)

 - [Co-authored with Raymond D. Duvall and Kartik Raj] “Borders, Power and Resistance: Bounding and Challenging Europe."
 In Europe and Its Boundaries, ed.
 Andrew Davison and Himadeep Muppidi (Lexington Books, 2009), pp. 225-241.
 Link

-- Human rights, humanitarianism, and international ethics
+- Human rights and humanitarianism

 - Political theory of Hannah Arendt